What Are 5 Key Exceptions to Louisiana No Pay No Play?

 In Louisiana, there is a “No Pay, No Play” law that limits how much a victim can claim from the other driver’s insurance if they themselves are uninsured at the time of the accident.
 Here’s an outline of exceptions to the Louisiana No Pay, No Play law:

-Driver of the other vehicle is:
+Driver of the Other Vehicle:

-(ii) Intentionally causes the accident.
+- Intentionally causes the car accident.

-(iii) Flees from the scene of the accident.
+- Flees from the scene of the accident.

-(iv) At the time of the accident, is in furtherance of the commission of a felony offense under the law.
+- At the time of the accident, is in furtherance of the commission of a felony offense under the law.